Garlic and Honey Ferment: On Using Honey in Fermentation

 Eating Raw Garlic for Colds

-This mellow. yet sweet garlic cloves soaked in honey is a natural immune booster when you’re down with a cold, flu or any other common respiratory infections.
+There are many benefits of garlic with honey.
+This mellow yet sweet garlic cloves soaked in honey is a natural immune booster when you’re down with a cold, flu or any other common respiratory infections.
 Although it obviously won’t cure your cold overnight, it is one of the quickest natural remedies, and it’s just right there in your kitchen.
 When your body is feeling compromised from the cold, flu or a common respiratory infection, eat a clove every three or four hours to help with your recovery.
 You can eat as many honey garlic as you want, but I like to enjoy the things I love in moderation, so for me, about 1 – 2 garlic per day is perfect (or 1 tsp of honey the garlic is soaked in).

 Strengthen your Immunity

 Once you’ve won the battle and feel great again, reduce the number of cloves, but if you love the taste, you can continue to eat it every day for health maintenance.
 Just don’t feed it to any child under 1 year of age.
 If you like to stay busy and have no time waste fighting the common cold, prevention is still the best medicine.
-This honey and garlic ferment is great as a preventative snack since it strengthens your immunity.
+Hence, the main fermented garlic honey benefit is in its usage as a preventative snack to strengthens our immunity.

 Since ancient time, garlic has been used to heal diseases and minor ailments; Chinese and Indian uses garlic for digestive and respiratory issues, whereas the Romans used it for gastrointestinal disorders, and joint diseases.
 It’s also interesting to note that during the earliest Olympics in Greece, there is some evidence that garlic was fed to the athletes to increase their stamina.
 This is due to alliin, the main component in raw garlic.
 As soon as you crush a clove of garlic, the cell walls are split and the enzyme alliinase is released, which converts alliin into allicin.